Artworking 101 and My Process Checklist: How to artwork, supply your designs to clients and ensure a smooth handover.

 Unorganised design files make it difficult for other designers to pick up your work - which ultimately affects your client.

 Why is it important to artwork your files?
-Well making sure your designs can’t be edited and are robust makes sense.
-We want to ensure that the client doesn't edit them in a way that will change all the hard work we’ve put in.
-But when I first started artworking I had no idea why it was important to ensure other designers and suppliers could easily understand my work - it’s my design so why do they need to understand it?
+Well, making sure your designs can’t be edited and are robust makes sense.
+We want to ensure that the client doesn't edit them in a way that will undo all the hard work we’ve put in and all the time getting the typography looking perfect.
+But when I first started artworking, I had no idea why it was important to ensure other designers and suppliers could easily understand my work - it’s my design so why do they need to understand it?

-Once I started getting messy design files sent to me by clients - I TOTALLY got it.
-It’s about making sure that the client can continue to utlise their designs for as long as the work serves them.
-Even if they decide to take their files to other designers or suppliers.
-They need it to be neat and organised so the other designer can pick up the mantle.
+Once I started getting messy design files sent to me by clients - I completely got it.
+It’s about making sure that the client can continue to utilise their designs for as long as the work serves them.
+Even if 10 years later, they decide to take their files to other designers or suppliers.
+They need it to be neat and organised, so the other designer can pick up the mantle in a stress-free way.

-When I’m sent files that are messy, don’t have organised swatches, RGB and CMYK values are both used, the fonts aren’t outlined or the illustrations are not artworked.
+When I’m sent messy files, don’t have organised swatches, RGB and CMYK values are both used, the fonts aren’t outlined or the illustrations are not artworked.
 I have to go back to the client with questions so I can understand the design.
-The clients might be completely unaware that the files are poorly put together but other designers and suppliers may tell them and it’s not the kind of impression you want to leave on the client or that new designer.
+Not in a way that is mean-spirited, but I need to understand what I’m working with.
+The clients might be completely unaware that the files aren’t clear, and it’s not the kind of impression you want to leave on the client or that new designer.

 Neatening up the typography, before it is outlined.